jacobkers/papylio_kers/docs/examples/linking_imaging_and_sequencing_data.rst

-Linking single-molecule and sequencing data
+Link single-molecule and sequencing data
 ===========================================

 To link single-molecule and sequencing data, go through the following steps: